FOR IMMEDIATE RELEASE

 Motorola's C-QuAM system is covered in several U.S. patents written by the late Frank H. Hilbert and the late Norman W. Parker of Illinois.
 Norman Parker invented the C-QuAM system, per written correspondence from his wife, Margaret Parker.
 Margaret also wrote all of the patents.
 Patent number 4,218,586 was applicable to the basic system.
 Several other patents included 4,406,922 and 4,192,968.
 Delco Electronics Corporation (now known as Delphi) later introduced many adaptations and new C-QuAM inventions, covered under various additional U.S patents.

-Simply scan QR code using your smart phone or mobile device QR Scanner to send e-mail to meduci:
+Or simply scan QR code using your smart phone or mobile device QR Scanner to send an e-mail to meduci: